-The new showroom enables customers in …Continue To Full Story
+The new showroom enables …Continue To Full Story

 If you are thinking about replacement bi-folding and sliding doors for an existing “opening” to replace French doors, sliding patio doors or casement windows, or indeed looking at fitting folding and sliding doors into an extension – getting the right configuration first time round is vital to ensure their long-term practical operation.

 When it comes to “Bi-Fold” doors the clue is in the name, yet, despite this, many double glazing customers still get into hot water when having bi-folding doors fitted, as before ordering they did not take the time to think through the ramifications of certain configurations.

 The key thing with bi-folding doors is to remember that each “pair” of bi-folds, opens and closes in tandem, so cannot operate as individual sections, they are …Continue To Full Story